11th Grade

 For families and students: Junior family college planning night

-College-bound juniors and their families are invited to attend our college planning seminar in the spring.
-Please check back for dates and times!
-Topics will include:
+College-bound juniors and their families are invited to attend our college planning seminar on Wednesday, March 12th at 6:30 at the high school.

 - College admissions process (four-year schools vs. two-year schools)